directus/directus/docs/app/file-library.md

    - Drag a file from your desktop to the popup.
    - Click the modal area to manually select a file from your device.
    - Click <span mi icon>more_vert</span> in the popover and choose **"Import from URL"**.
-4. Fill in any other information as desired.
+4. Optional: Click the File Display to open File Details Page and fill in information as desired.

 ## Files